VictorAlbertos/RxCache/README.md

 RxCache serves the data from one of its three layers:

-* A memory layer -> Powered by [Guava LoadingCache](https://github.com/google/guava/wiki/CachesExplained).
+* A memory layer -> Powered by [Apache ReferenceMap](https://commons.apache.org/proper/commons-collections/apidocs/org/apache/commons/collections4/map/ReferenceMap.html).
 * A persisting layer -> RxCache uses internally [Gson](https://github.com/google/gson) for serialize and deserialize objects.
 * A loader layer (the observable supplied by the client library)